Neravanda Aiyappa

 Narvanda Chetticha Aiyappa, aka NC Aiyappa (born 19 October 1979) is a former Indian first-class cricketer who played in Ranji Trophy matches for Karnataka.
 He made his debut in first-class cricket on 2 December 2001 in a match against Tamil Nadu.

 Aiyappa is the younger brother of actress Prema.
-He contested in Bigg Boss Kannada season 3 in 2015–16.
+He competed in Bigg Boss Kannada season 3 in 2015–16.
 He married actress Anusha Poovamma on 20 January 2019.